Holden Commodore (VB): Motorsport

 The VB Commodore featured heavily in Australian motorsport in the latter part of 1979 and through most of 1980.

 In 1979, the factory backed Holden Dealer Team entered a three-car VB Commodore team in the 20000 km Repco Round Australia Trial which started and finished at the Royal Melbourne Showgrounds and travelled clockwise around the country over some of the most inhospitable terrain imaginable.
-The team Commodore's were powered by the 3.3-litre straight-six Holden Red motor rather than the more powerful V8 due to their much lighter weight.
-Anxious to prove the then new cars reliability, the cars were perfectly prepared and finished first, second and third.
+The team Commodores were powered by the 3.3-litre straight-six Holden Red motor rather than the more powerful V8 due to their much lighter weight.
+Anxious to prove the then new cars' reliability, the cars were perfectly prepared and finished first, second and third.
 Lead HDT driver Peter Brock won the event along with co-drivers Matt Phillip and Noel Richards.
 Brock has cited this event as his career highlight as it was an event in which many motor racing experts throughout Australia, as well as the media, did not believe he would do well in despite his previous rally and rallycross exploits.

 With new regulations for Group C Touring car racing introduced by the Confederation of Australian Motor Sport in 1980 which forced teams to use low emission engines, the HDT (by now owned by Brock and with actual support from Holden dealers after Holden had pulled out of racing at the end of 1979) had been secretly testing a VB Commodore as its replacement for the A9X Torana.
 The new regulations saw that the Holden's racing 5.0-litre V8 engine had a drop in power from 1979's 380 hp to approximately 300 hp.
 However, the new regulations also saw to it that the HDT had arguably the only race ready car for the 1980 Australian Touring Car Championship.
 Peter Brock won the championship in his VB Commodore, winning four of the eight rounds while claiming pole position at each and every round.
 1979 ATCC winner Bob Morris also won a round of the championship driving his Craven Mild Racing VB Commodore.

 Brock then won the 1980 CRC 300 at Sydney's Amaroo Park circuit before upgrading to the VC Commodore by the Hang Ten 400 at Sandown Raceway.
 The VB's final placing in an Australian touring car race was a strong third place by Ian "Pete" Geoghegan and Paul Gulson at the 1980 Bathurst 1000 at Bathurst (Brock and Jim Richards won their third straight Bathurst 1000 in their VC Commodore).

 The VB is only one of two Commodore models (along with the VN) not to have won the Bathurst 1000.